choprashweta/Adversarial-Debiasing/README.md

 ### Problem Statement

 This dataset and problem statement were sourced from the Jigsaw Unintended Bias in Toxicity Classification competition on Kaggle.
 Due to the overrepresentation of certain identity groups (gender, racial, sexual identities) in toxic comments, regular toxicity classifiers suffer from unintended bias - they overpredict toxicity for certain groups versus others.
-This project is an attempt to implement the technique of Adversarial Debiasing to train a "fair" classifier that does not suffer from such biases.
+This project is an attempt to implement the technique of Adversarial Debiasing to train a "fair" classifier that does not suffer from the particular problem of gender bias.
 The objectives of this project were threefold:
 - Extend the limited implementations of Adversarial Debiasing to a new domain of Toxicity Classification
 - Examine the fairness-performance tradeoff faced by our model, an issue that has not been commented on in much detail within previous implementations
 - Test the generalizability of our debiased model on a dataset from a different domain, that it has not been trained on